JaredPlummer5/github.io-readnotes1-/301-notes/Class10/Class-10.md

 When `secondFunction` completes its execution, it is popped off from the call stack, and the control goes back to `firstFunction`.
 Similarly, when `firstFunction` completes, it is popped off from the call stack, and the control goes back to `main`.
 Finally, when `main` finishes executing, it is also popped off from the call stack, and the program ends.

 This example demonstrates how function calls are added to the call stack and executed in a Last-In, First-Out (LIFO) order.

+## JavaScript error messages

+Sure!
+Here are the answers to your questions along with code snippets:

+1. What is a 'reference error'?

+    A 'ReferenceError' occurs when you try to use a variable that is not declared or is not within the scope.
+It indicates that the interpreter cannot find a reference to the variable.

+    ```
+    console.log(nonExistentVariable); // ReferenceError: nonExistentVariable is not defined
+    ```

+2. What is a 'syntax error'?

+    A 'SyntaxError' occurs when you have a mistake in the syntax of your code.
+It means that the code is not valid according to the language grammar rules.

+    ```
+    console.log('Hello, World!; // SyntaxError: Unexpected token ';'
+    ```

+3. What is a 'range error'?

+    A 'RangeError' occurs when you try to manipulate a numeric value that is outside the valid range.
+It usually happens with functions like `Number.toFixed()` or `Array.length`.

+    ```
+    const array = [1, 2, 3];
+    array.length = -1; // RangeError: Invalid array length
+    ```

+4. What is a 'type error'?

+    A 'TypeError' occurs when you perform an operation on a value of the wrong type.
+It indicates that the value's type is incompatible with the operation being performed.

+    ```
+    const number = 42;
+    number.toUpperCase(); // TypeError: number.toUpperCase is not a function
+    ```

+5. What is a 'breakpoint'?

+    A 'breakpoint' is a debugging feature that allows you to pause the execution of your code at a specific line or condition.
+It helps you inspect the program's state and variables at that point in order to understand and debug issues.

+6. What does the word 'debugger' do in your code?

+    The 'debugger' keyword is a built-in JavaScript statement that triggers a breakpoint in your code.
+When the debugger encounters the 'debugger' statement, it will pause the execution at that line, allowing you to step through the code and inspect variables and values.

+    ```
+    function calculateSum(a, b) {
+      debugger; // Pause execution here
+      return a + b;
+    }

+    const result = calculateSum(2, 3);
+    console.log(result);
+    ```

+#### Debugger

+When you run the code with the 'debugger' statement, it will pause at that line, and you can use your browser's developer tools or a dedicated IDE to step through the code and analyze the program's state.